-Doctors' decisions on initial hospital admissions may affect readmission ratesMay 13th, 2011 in Cardiology /
+Doctors' decisions on initial hospital admissions may affect readmission ratesMay 13, 2011 in Medicine & Health / Cardiology

 Researchers compared hospitalization rates and rehospitalization rates of patients admitted for heart attack and for heart failure.
 Heart attack admissions are considered non-discretionary, whereas, heart failure admissions are considered more discretionary.
 Hospitalization after heart attack is mandated in treatment guidelines, so physicians have little or no room for discretionary decisions.

 Researchers examined Medicare claims data in 306 regions between 2007 and 2009.
 The results showed no relationship between heart attack hospitalization rates and readmission rates.
 On the other hand, there was a relationship between heart failure hospitalization rates and readmission rates.